sashasidak/browserstek/README.md

 Maybe:
 1) Include VRT
-2) Integrete WireMock
-3) Do Run tests from TelegramBot
+2) Do Run tests from TelegramBot